(All fields required)

 These rounds give senior residents the opportunity to refine their presentation skills by preparing an interesting patient presentation, didactic discussion related to diagnosis and management of a particular disease or any other topic of interest.
 These conferences are attended by numerous faculty, including Michael Farrell, MD.

 This conference is designed to establish the basics of diagnosing and treating common pediatric diseases.
-Groups are divided according to training levels, and interns are given diagnostic dilemmas appropriate to their level of training, while senior are tasked with solving more complex medical problems.
+Groups are divided according to training levels.
+Interns are given diagnostic dilemmas appropriate to their level of training.
+Seniors are tasked with solving more complex problems.

 This morning report is led by our faculty in the Department of Radiology.
 The focus is not only on interpretation of radiographs, but also on the rationale behind why we order a particular study.
 The curriculum is centered on the diagnosis and imaging of common pediatric diseases.